 Now, before you get upset thinking that he was acting like an American consumer, let me clarify that he was not talking about what he personally got from his giving to our church.
 He wasn’t referring to the Sunday gatherings where he worships and learns and enjoys community.
 He was not referring to the Student Ministry where his kids had made solid connections.
 He was well aware of the kids ministry and coffee bar and even the time he got to spend with pastors like me and he appreciated all of it.
-What he felt like we could do better with was sharing the story of how Mosaic was investing the dollars people gave to actually change the world, not just his life.
+What he felt like we could do better with was sharing the story of how the church was investing the dollars people gave to actually change the world, not just his life.

 And you know what?
 He was totally right.
-With the exception of a couple times a year, we were not putting a ton of time into sharing with people how we were seeking the best return on their financial investments in Mosaic.
+With the exception of a couple times a year, we were not putting a ton of time into sharing with people how we were seeking the best return on their financial investments in our church.
 Many people will blindly and happily give to the church and not really expect to know what gets accomplished with that money, but my friends point was that as you progress into categories of socio-economic ability, you tend to look harder at the investments you make.
 You look for the ROI.